State General Levy Tax Info

-What property is affected by the state general tax?
+Is my property affected by the state general tax?

-In general, there are two types of property that must pay the state general tax, at different rates, and based on different values:
+There are three types of property that must pay the state general tax, at different rates, and based on different values:

-For more information on the State General Tax, please see the Minnesota Department of Revenue website.
+For more information on the State General Levy Tax, please see the MN Department of Revenue website.